macroevolution/bamm-dev-guide/source/documentation.rst

    There may be other files or directories left over from another branch that were not committed.
 Delete these, too.
    Check which files these are with ``git status`` and look at the *Untracked files*.
+All that should remain is the doc directory and the CNAME file.

    If you accidentally delete the *CNAME* file, get it back with::